-On November 6, 2020, the company announced earnings results for 1H FY03/21; see the results section for details.
+On February 5, 2021, the company announced earnings results for Q3 FY03/21; see the results section for details.

-On the same day, the company announced a revised forecast for the full-year FY03/21.
+On the same day, the company announced revisions to its full-year earnings forecast.

-Revised company forecast for full-year FY03/21
+Revised full-year FY03/21 consolidated earnings forecast